reynaldo-dev/southern-code-frontend-test/README.md

 - **useAnimations:** A library that provides a collection of animations for web development.
 - **spline:** A lightweight CSS library for creating smooth transitions and animations.

-## Live Site
-The live version of the software can be accessed at: [https://southern-code-frontend-test.vercel.app/](https://southern-code-frontend-test.vercel.app/)

 ## Repository
 The source code for the software is available on GitHub at: [https://github.com/reynaldo-dev/southern-code-frontend-test](https://github.com/reynaldo-dev/southern-code-frontend-test)